 Academic Participation Criteria Total Didactics/Simulation Student attendance and participation in required didactics (High Stakes Simulation) determined by session leaders.
-One simulation session is required.
+The simulation will occur in Phoenix.
 Up to 10 points Case Presentation The students will create an EBM presentation in PICO format based on a clinical question of interest to the student related to emergency medicine and present a 5-minute summary and recommendation.
 Up to 10 points with 2 points each for EM application, presentation quality, understanding of topic, understanding of literature, assessment of literature quality